-I’ve travelled every year to MIDEM, an annual music industry networking event that takes places in Cannes in the South of France, since 2004.
-This is an event at which people from across the music industry, from keen intern to head honcho, come together.
-It is a your once-a-year opportunity to skip straight past the personal assistant and get face-time with music industry decision-makers for a variety of purposes from networking to deal-making.
+I’ve travelled to MIDEM every year since 2004.
+This is an event, held in the South of France, where people from across the music industry (everyone from keen intern to head honcho) come together.
+It’s your once-a-year opportunity to skip straight past the personal assistant and get face-time with music industry decision-makers.

-For me, the long weekend which takes place inside Cannes’ legendary Palais Du Festival was a long-term highlight in the work calendar, but last year, something even more amazing happened.
+The long weekend which takes place inside Cannes’ legendary Palais Du Festival has always been a long-term highlight in the work calendar, but last year, something even more amazing happened.
 Reed, the organisers of MIDEM, rescheduled the event from January to June.
 Et voila!
 MIDEM was reborn.
 Re-energised with un petit peut of the glitz and glamour of the Cannes Film Festival.
-I’m promising you now that MIDEM in the sun is way more fun.
+I’m promising you now that MIDEM in the sun, it’s way more fun.
 From the nine hour days inside the Palais (with an occasional visit to its roof-top to steal some midday sun) to the night-time parties on the red carpeted beach of The Carlton Hotel (with free bars, amazing food and great music) and the multitude of superyacht soirees that you can get invited to, summertime MIDEM demands a work hard, play hard mentality.

 This year, MIDEM turned 50 years old, and with many of the festival’s veterans making a special trip to Cannes to celebrate what they started half a century ago, old and new music industry figures were united in looking ahead to the future, deliberating as to how the industry, and even the festival, may look in another 50 years.
 MIDEM was born out of a need for people to be together to do business.
 Of course, with the age of the internet, email, Skype and the such, all that has changed.
 As a result, MIDEM is no longer quite the same deal-making marketplace it used to be.